Deep vs superficial cellulite: differences in appearance and in treatment

 Treatment for superficial cellulite

-Superficial cellulite is removed best with deep-acting, high-power radio frequency/ultrasound cavitation - in addition to diet and exercise, of course.
-Strong cellulite massage can help.
+Superficial cellulite is removed best with deep-acting, high-power radio frequency and/or ultrasound cavitation - in addition to diet and exercise, of course.
+Strong cellulite-specific massage can help.

-Ultrasound cavitation seems to be more targeted on that layer.
+Ultrasound cavitation seems to be more targeted on this layer.

 Deep cellulite (lower hypodermal cellulite)

-Deep cellulite refers to fat pockets in the lower hypodermis.
+Deep cellulite refers to fat pockets in the hypodermis.

 As this layer can be quite thick, fat pockets are larger (about 0.5-3cm) and there can be literally 10s to 100s of them throughout the body.